 Ready, Set , FAFSA!

-If you have questions about the FAFSA, watch these financial aid webinars created specifically for students and families to help them prepare for the college-going process.
-The latest round of Ready,Set, FAFSA! took place in February 2023.
-All sessions were one-hour long with a short presentation from financial aid experts, followed by questions from the audience.
+If you have questions about the FAFSA, we invite you to participate in these financial aid webinars created specifically for students and families to help them prepare for the college-going process.
+All sessions are approximately one hour long with a short presentation from financial aid experts, followed by questions from the audience.
+A live chat will be open for questions and interpreters will be available in Spanish, Hmong and Somali.
+Students who attend these sessions will be entered into a drawing to win a $500 scholarship!

 Visit the Minnesota Goes to College website to learn more about this series.